dangarfield/beds-hackathon-2017/scenarios.md

 - Your Battleship game is going down a storm!
 But, two of your captains have recently been involved in heated exchanges regarding a recent game between them.
 - Whilst in this case the difference of opinion is unlikely to resolved - you have been asked to mitigate against more instances like this by introducing three things to the game:
   - A way to store all moves, hits, misses etc for each game.
-  - An league table that is automatically created from the actual game results.
+  - A league table that is automatically created from the actual game results.
-  - And a way to display each game move-by-move.
+  - A way to display each game move-by-move.
 - It is hoped this will stop the captains arguing.

 __Level 3__